alexortizrosado/pyBreezeChMS/README.md

 breeze = breeze.BreezeApi('https://your_subdomain.breezechms.com', 'YourApiKey')
 ```

-To JSON of all people:
+To get a JSON of all people:

 ```python